Hay Para Leer – Crecer Leyendo

 Hay Festival and El País have established a media alliance for all the festivals in Latin America, bringing the festival to the readers of the newspaper, and the interviews and investigations of the newspaper to the spectators of the festival.
 The newspaper will feature a talk at each festival with a great international personality, and both organizations will share content to bring the Hay Festival closer to the readers of El País.

 The Hay Festival is part of a European Union network that highlights and celebrates the contribution made by women to the diversity and cultural heritage of Europe, as well as it takes on the issue of gender inequality by supporting women in the market from an intersectional perspective and by promoting a wide range of mobility actions, knowledge, tools, training activities and events.

 Casa Hay Festival – SURA, Protección and Bancolombia

-For the second year running, our partner in Latin America, SURA, will offer, together with two of the companies of its portfolio, Protección and Bancolombia, a meeting place for all those attending the festival in Cartagena de Indias: The Casa Hay Festival – SURA, Protección and Bancolombia will be a place for relaxing, recovering, discovering the arts and starting a conversation with other attendees.
+For the second year running, our partner in Latin America, SURA, offered, together with two of the companies of its portfolio, Protección and Bancolombia, a meeting place for all those attending the festival in Cartagena de Indias: The Casa Hay Festival – SURA, Protección and Bancolombia was a place for relaxing, recovering, discovering the arts and starting a conversation with other attendees.
 The Casa Hay Festival is on calle del Colegio, Casa 1537.

-You will find a photography exhibition by Jesús Abad Colorado, as well as three reading clubs: Ordesa, with Manuel Vilas, on February 1st, Los Divinos, with Laura Restrepo, on February 2nd and Lectura fácil, with Cristina Morales, on February 3rd.
-It is essential to have read the books in order to take part in the clubs.
+You could find a photography exhibition by Jesús Abad Colorado, as well as three reading clubs: Ordesa, with Manuel Vilas, on February 1st, Los Divinos, with Laura Restrepo, on February 2nd and Lectura fácil, with Cristina Morales, on February 3rd.
+It was essential to have read the books in order to take part in the clubs.